Learn how to read, create, update, and delete managed columns using the

 Deactivate managed column

-This mutation deactivates a managed column via the API.
-You can also specify a set of fields to return metadata about the deactivated column.
+The deactivate_managed_column mutation deactivates a managed column via the API.
+You can specify which fields to return in the mutation response.

 mutation {